-UGC NET Computer Science and Applications Syllabus 2018 – Topics & Chapter Details
+UGC NET Computer Science & Applications Syllabus 2019 – Topics & Chapter Details

-Check out the UGC NET Computer Science and Applications Syllabus.
+Check out the UGC NET Computer Science & Applications Syllabus.
 Here we have given details about CBSE NET Computer science Syllabus.
 By this Article, you can get the Knowledge about UGC NET.
-Here we are going to provide chapters and topics for UGC NET computer science exam 2018.
+Here we are going to provide chapters and topics for UGC NET computer science exam 2019.
 UGC NET qualified students to get Eligibility for Assistant Professor only or Junior Research Fellowship.

 UGC NET – University Grants Commission (UGC) National Eligibility Test (NET)

 The National Eligibility Test (NET), also known as UGC NET or CBSE NET, is a test to determine eligibility for college and university level lecturership and for the award of Junior Research Fellowship (JRF) for Indian nationals.
 It aims to ensure minimum standards for the entrants in teaching professions and research.
 On behalf of the University Grants Commission (UGC), the Central Board of Secondary Education (CBSE) holds the test for determining the eligibility of Indian nationals for the Eligibility for Assistant Professor only or Junior Research Fellowship and Eligibility for Assistant Professor both in Indian universities and colleges.
 The candidates who get qualified in this exam only eligible as an assistant professor.
 The role of CBSE is only up to the conduct of NET Examination and declaration of result

 - UGC NET 2019 – CBSE NET Application, FEE, Exam Date, Eligibility